 - And much more…

 Yeah, that’s a heavy burden.
 For this relationship to work, you need to have complete trust in your accountant.
-Schools attended, years of experience, and employment history are important considerations, but so are the nitty-gritty details about the individual.
+Schools attended, years of experience, and employment history are important considerations, but so are the details about the individual.
 To truly get to know your accountant and whether you can trust them with your business financials, you need to ask these 6 questions.

 1. What are your fees?